A detailed list of all my favorite things to do and the most important tourist attractions in Kyrgyzstan

 2. Staying in a yurt

 Number two on any list of things to do in Kyrgyzstan should be staying in a traditional (!!) yurt.
 In summer they pop up like mushrooms all over the country.
-All of them are family run, so you will have the unique experience to get in contact with the nomadic traditions.
+All of them are family-run, so you will have the unique opportunity to get in contact with the nomadic traditions.
 In recent years, the yurt camps have started to cater to the whims and wishes of western people, so it actually is getting harder to find one, where you still sleep and dine on the ground.

 3. Watch a game of Ulak Tariysh or Odarysh

-Ulak tariysh is the Kyrgyz national game.
+Ulak Tariysh is the Kyrgyz national game.
 Much like Polo (which is actually derived from the horse games of central Asia), it is played by two teams of 6 riders each…..and one grizzly beheaded sheep carcass.
 Almost every village will have a team or two, and matches are held every week.
 Special matches are held on Independence Day (31.
 August).
 Seeing the unbelievable skill of the Kyrgyz riders in action will be well worth your time.